jeffrin/jeffrin.com/content/posts/jeffrin-com-stack.md

 I followed the "The easy way" and pushed my site to GitHub.
 There were stumbles, errors, Google searches for those errors, but eventually, I signed up for Netlify, connected it to GitHub, and the site was live again.
 I verified jeffrin.com, and had my second home for jeffrin.com in as many weeks.

-The topper to this setup is NetlifyCMS an ultra lightweight CMS that I configured to work with my site, so I would have a simple interface to log into and post from any device.
+Hosting on GitHub also enables me to run [Atom](https://atom.io/) on Mac and Windows, which allows me to update the site from both computers.
+The topper to the setup is [NetlifyCMS](https://www.netlifycms.org/), an ultra lightweight content management system that provides a simple interface to log into and post from any device.

 ## It takes a village

-The sterilized retelling of building this site makes it sound a lot easier than it was.
+The sterilized retelling of the creation of this site makes it sound easier than it was.
 While I love the idea of free open-source software, I require a certain level of support as I'm no master coder by any measure.

 The Hugo site and community meet that requirement handily.
 What I couldn't solve by combing through the documentation, I was able to by consulting the [Hugo forums](https://discourse.gohugo.io/).